-Attach trial wise parameters to idata¶
+Attach trial wise parameters to idata post-hoc¶

 HSSM automatically cleans up the idata object we return from samplers, to avoid unnecessarily huge objects from being passed around (the decision was taken after having observed many inadvertent out of memory errors).